signature-opensource/CK-StObj/CK.Poco.Exchange/README.md

 > Meaning that this is doable doesn't mean that this is done :).

+Any such contextualization nevertheless fit into the general model thanks to [`IPocoImporterFactory`](IPocoImporterFactory.cs) and [`IPocoExporterFactory`](IPocoExporterFactory.cs).
+They rely on the [`PocoExtendedProtocolName`](PocoExtendedProtocolName.cs)
+Thanks to this, the `PocoExchangeService` is able to resolve "dynamic", contextual, importers and exporters.

-### Code Generated pattern
+## Code Generated pattern

 Protocols can be implemented by generated code (following the "Package First" approach).
 When it's the case, the implementation should follow the following pattern:

 The first step it to give serialization/deserialization capabilities to IPoco itself through extension methods.
-By installing a CK.Poco.PE.XXX package in a project, at least the 3 following extension methods appear:
+By installing a CK.Poco.Exc.XXX package in a project, at least the 3 following extension methods appear:
-- `IPoco.WriteXXX( ... )`
+- `IPoco?.WriteXXX( ... )` (Writing a null IPoco must always be possible.)
 - `T?
 IPocoFactory<T>.ReadXXX<T>( ... )`
 - `IPoco?
 PocoDirectory.ReadXXX( ... )`

+Note that it is possible to split this into 2 packages:
+- CK.Poco.Exc.XXX.Export will only bring the Write, Serialize, Export capabilities.
+- CK.Poco.Exc.XXX.Import will only bring the Read, Deserialize, Import capabilities.

-Actual parameters of these methods are Protocol dependent. `CK.Poco.PE.Json` for instance, brings these extensions:
+Actual parameters of these methods are Protocol dependent. `CK.Poco.Exc.Json` for instance, exposes:
-- `IPoco.WriteJson( Utf8JsonWriter writer, bool withType = true )`
+- `IPoco.WriteJson( Utf8JsonWriter writer, bool withType = true, PocoJsonExportOptions? options = null )`
 - `T?
-IPocoFactory<T>.ReadJson<T>( ref Utf8JsonReader reader )`
+IPocoFactory<T>.ReadJson<T>( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`
 - `IPoco?
-PocoDirectory.ReadJson( ref Utf8JsonReader reader )`
+PocoDirectory.ReadJson( ref Utf8JsonReader reader, PocoJsonImportOptions? options = null )`

 This package offers more extension methods (helpers) to ease the use of the API like reading from a stream, a string, etc., but these 3 methods are the core of the Exchange specification.
 This enables a lot of optimizations and versatility since any kind of parameters can be used.
+For instance the CK.Poco.Exc.Json above is basically synchronous, no Read/WriteAsync are supported (because this is not easy to support), but it CAN be done.

-The second (optional) step is to implement one or more one `IPocoImporter` and `IPocoExporter` that are basically adapters from `Stream` to whatever is needed to serialize/deserialize the IPoco types.
+The second step is to implement one or more one `IPocoImporter` and `IPocoExporter` that are basically adapters from `Stream` to whatever is needed to serialize/deserialize the IPoco types.
-Their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize if any.
+Their `ProtocolName` embeds/defines/summarizes/describes the "options" used to serialize/deserialize: a package can expose multiple `IPocoImporter` and `IPocoExporter` that define for each protocol name the options that will be used.